 You'll probably never have the opportunity to study with as many subject matter experts in such a wide variety of fields as you will while pursuing your undergraduate degree.
-Your academic enhancement will help you use those empty squares in your degree flowchart for a purpose, and may help you stand out in interviews, add breadth of field to the depth of study you're getting in your in-major courses, or satisfy your curiosity about topics that interest you.
+Your academic enhancement will help you stand out in interviews, add breadth of field to the depth of study you're getting in your in-major courses, or satisfy your curiosity about topics that interest you.

-Plan on eight credits which can be free-elective credits or General Education credits.
+Plan on eight credits which can be free-elective credits or General Education credits or the equivalent number of hours if you choose an extracurricular experience (1 credit = 45 hours).
 Your academic enhancement should not delay your expected graduation date.
 Talk to the AE advisor early to make sure you're on the right path.

 The time/effort used as your Academic Enhancement component may not be applied to other components of the Pavlis Honors Pathway.